 - A psychiatric emergency involving a significant risk of serious harm to oneself or others. - A substance abuse (alcohol and other drug abuse) emergency exists if there is a significant risk of serious harm to an enrollee or others, or there is a likelihood of return to drug abuse without immediate treatment. - Emergency dental care is defined as an immediate service needed to relieve the patient from pain, an acute infection, swelling, trismus, fever, or trauma.

-In all emergency situations, the provider must document the nature of the emergency in the recipient's medical record.
+Provider must document the nature of the emergency in the recipient's medical record for all emergency situations.

 The following are not considered emergencies:

 - Routine follow-up care

 - Removal of sutures

 - Well-child checkups/adult checkups

 - Immunizations, including TB